darklab8/autogit/README.md

 ## Description

-CI friendly tool for automatic following of Git Conventional commit rules (standard for more descriptive commits) The tool generates automatically changelogs of new features and bug fixes for your product releases and also calculates next semantic version your next product release should be having
+CI friendly tool for automatic following of Git Conventional commit rules (standard for more descriptive commits)

+The tool generates automatically changelogs of new features and bug fixes for your product releases

+and also calculates next semantic version your next product release should be having

 Essentially tool...
-To decrease toll on release documentation writing, and to start writing more descriptive commits What are git conventional commits: https://www.conventionalcommits.org/en/v1.0.0/ What is semantic versioning: https://semver.org/
+To decrease toll on release documentation writing, and to start writing more descriptive commits

+See what are git conventional commits: https://www.conventionalcommits.org/en/v1.0.0/

+See what is semantic versioning: https://semver.org/

 ## Features